 - Ensure a cross-channel personalized experience.
 Make sure your customers have a positive, unique experience when purchasing something as important as P&C insurance.
-According to Sailthru, Americans own an average of four devices and engage with screens more than 60 hours a week.
-From mobile apps and social media to iPads and laptops, the goal is a seamless, positive customer experience across all platforms.
+Studies show that people around the world average 6 hours 58 minutes of screen time per day, while Americans average 7 hours and 4 minutes looking at a screen each day, from mobile apps and social media to iPads and laptops, the goal is a seamless, positive customer experience across all platforms.

 - Pledge data accuracy and privacy.
 Customers want to know that their private information remains that way — private.
 Making sure that you have proper security measures in place and communicating that fact to your customers will help put them at ease.

 - Provide consumers choices for how to buy — and when.
 Consumers like options, and they often seek out recommendations.

 - Utilize chatbots.
 By employing artificial intelligence (AI) and machine learning, chatbots can walk a customer through a policy application or claims process, which frees up human intervention for more complicated cases.
 Chatbots can also save an organization time — and money.